Narayan367/Google-search-clone/README.md

 # Google Search App

 A simple web application that allows users to perform custom searches on the web using the Google Custom Search API.
-Built with React and tailwindCSS and vite as a built tool.
+Built with React and tailwindCSS and vite as a build tool.

 ## Features